-The Rocket Appartamento has become a hugely popular home espresso machine over the last 2 years.
-It's compact design, sleek finish and price point all contribute towards it's success.
+The Rocket Espresso Appartamento has become a hugely popular home espresso machine over the last 2 years.
+Its compact design, sleek finish and price point all contribute towards its success.
 But 2 years on, do we still think it's a good option for great home espresso?
 Read on to find out more...

-The Appartamento has really stood it's ground since it's original release back in 2017.
-There are many other HX machines on the market offering the classic E61 group head; so why has the Appartamento remained so popular?
+The Rocket Appartamento has really stood its ground since its original release back in 2017.
+There are many other HX espresso machines on the market offering the classic E61 group head; so why has the Appartamento remained so popular?

 Lastly, the price point is competitive.
-Yes, £1225 (white) & £1250 (copper) is still a reasonable spend, but compared to many other options such as Expobar, La Marzocco, Victoria Arduino and Profitec, it delivers better quality per £ than many of it's competitors.
+Yes, it's still a reasonable expense, but compared to many other options such as Expobar, La Marzocco, Victoria Arduino and Profitec, it delivers better quality per £ than many of its competitors.

-The Appartamento is aimed at people who have limited space and a lower budget, but still want a beautiful, high performing espresso machine at home or for the office.
-This machine fits both those criteria.
+The Rocket Appartamento is aimed at people who have limited space and a lower budget, but still want a beautiful, high performing espresso machine at home or for the office.

-We find it's very common for people to upgrade form the likes of a Rancilio Silvia or Gaggia Classic - plus a string of other entry level brands like D-Longhi, Morphy Richards, Dualit and Sage.
-This is usually due to owners fo those machines 'outgrowing' them in terms of capability and recognising that they can get much (MUCH) better espresso when they go a little further down the coffee machine journey.
+We find it's very common for people to upgrade to an Appartamento form the likes of a Rancilio Silvia or Gaggia Classic - plus a string of other entry level brands like D-Longhi, Morphy Richards, Dualit and Sage.
+This is usually due to owners of those machines 'outgrowing' them in terms of capability and recognising that they can get much (MUCH) better espresso when they go a little further down the coffee machine journey.

-The Appartamento is a fairly easy unit to get to know and make great coffee with.
+The Appartamento is a fairly easy espresso machine to get to know and make great coffee with.
 But like all manual coffee machines, it takes a little while to refine your technique!
-Due to it's HX design and professional 58mm portafilter & basket, it makes it much easier to produce fantastic espresso, so long as your grinder is of a decent quality and your tamping technique (flattening your puck of coffee in the basket) is fairly consistent.
+Due to its HX (heat exchanger) design and professional 58mm portafilter & basket, it makes it much easier to produce fantastic espresso, so long as your grinder is of a decent quality and your tamping technique (flattening your puck of coffee in the basket) is fairly consistent.

-The actual process of creating a shot of espresso is a manual one, activated by lifting the lever to the right of the group to start the shot, and lowering it back down after 25-32 seconds to end your shot (We recommend using scales to weigh / time your shot so you know our in the right ball park).
-Before your first shot, you should run some water through the group-head (flushing) so that you are not using the water that has sat in the group during heat up time.
+The actual process of creating a shot of espresso is a manual one, activated by lifting the lever to the right of the group to start the shot, and lowering it back down after 25-32 seconds to end your shot (we recommend using scales to weigh and time your shot so you know you are in the right ball park).
+Before your first shot, you should run some water through the group-head (known as flushing) so that you are not using the water that has sat in the group during heat up time.
 You should also do this if you have left your machine sitting on for more than 20 mins without use.

-How long does it take to heat up?
+How long does the Rocket Appartamento take to heat up?

 TIP: Lots of Rocket owners tend to put their machine on a timer switch, so that it's heated fully by the time they are ready to use it in the morning.